Word to DITA Conversion FAQ

 r | Keyboard Key | kbd |

-For more information about the Word styles mapping configuration see this section from the documentation: Conversions from Word
+For more information about the Word styles mapping configuration, see the following section from the documentation: Conversions from Word.

 How can I configure the styles mapping when the wanted element doesn't exist in HTML?